 Transport for Greater Manchester (TfGM) is the official public transport body for the city.
-Its website has a wealth of information and a number of journey planning tools to take the stress out of travelling.
+Its Bee Network website has a wealth of information and a number of journey planning tools to take the stress out of travelling.
+It includes:

-Commercial bus services run right across Greater Manchester helping you get out and about.
+- Bus services across Greater Manchester helping you get out and about.

 Manchester is a bike-friendly city with many marked cycle lanes and dedicated routes throughout the city centre and beyond.

 Visit the Transport for Greater Manchester cycling website for everything you need to know about cycling in Greater Manchester, from maps and route planning to local events and news.